 Robin Zitter operates a chainsaw and Rob McConaghy helps clear the brush at Irene's Woods.
 The downed trees were a result of the fall storms.

 John Allen, Bill Garrison, and Marge Josephson spent several hours clearing barberry from the borders of Hadlow fields.
-The left image is before, the right image is after.

 Winter Hike February 19th